roc-lang/roc/FAQ.md

 reverseSort = \list -> List.reverse (List.sort list)
 ```

-It's very common for programmers to build a mental model of what `compose List.reverse List.sort` does by
+It's common for programmers to build a mental model of what `compose List.reverse List.sort` does by mentally
-mentally translating it into `\list -> List.reverse (List.sort list)`.
-This makes it take longer to read
+translating it into `\list -> List.reverse (List.sort list)`.
+This extra mental translation step makes it take
-and to understand despite being technically more concise.
-Worse, in more complex examples (this is among
+longer to read and to understand despite being technically more concise.
+In more complex examples (this
-the tamest of pointfree function composition examples), the chances increase of making a mistake in the mental
+is among the tamest of pointfree function composition examples), the chances increase of making a mistake in
-translation step, leading to a misundesrtanding of what the function is doing—which can cause bugs.
+the mental translation step, leading to a misundesrtanding of what the function is doing—which can cause bugs.

-In these ways, pointfree function composition makes code take longer to read and to understand, while increasing the
-odds of misunderstanding what the code is doing.
-Some languages place such a high value on conciseness that they would
+Some languages place such a high value on conciseness that they would consider the conciceness upside to outweigh
-consider the conciceness upside to outweigh these downsides, but Roc is not one of those languages.
-It's considered
+these downsides, but Roc is not one of those languages.
+It's considered stylistically better in Roc to write the
-stylistically better in Roc to write the second version above.
-Given this, since currying facilitates pointfree function
+second version above.
+Given this, since currying facilitates pointfree function composition, making Roc a curried
-composition, making Roc a curried language would have the downside of facilitating an antipattern in the language.
+language would have the downside of facilitating an antipattern in the language.

 Stacking up all these downsides of currying against the one upside of making certain function calls more concise,
 it seems clear that Roc should not be a curried language.